 These are creatures of space.
 Freedom’s tractor beam would probably hurt them.
 Why are they around the asteroid then?

 Simple pulses attract a couple of jellyfish to our buoy.
 They play with it, moving close enough to silence it, then moving away.
 I try more complicated patterns.
 Music.
 That brings more from elsewhere.
 Now there are ten.
 Always four near the asteroid.
 Why?
 Eventually we spot a structure in a crater – biological.
 An egg mass.
 Periodically, one of the four passes over the egg mass and directs energy at it.
 They are feeding it.
 Are they guarding it.
 Are the predators out here?

 [Memory, approaching the array] As suspected, there are four more jellyfish here.
 And eggs filling all 13 collectors.
 We need to get closer.
-Maxwell has greater range than I do.
+Specialist Mercury has greater range than I do.
 (I am jealous of his echoes.)
 They can talk to the station from 50 miles away.
 We heat up a small rock and send it past the station at about that range.
 The jellyfish ignore it.
-So we send in Maxwell and Kr’tn in a small mining bug.
+So we send in Specialist Mercury and Pilot Kr’tn in a small mining bug.
 The jellyfish ignore them.
 The satellite is functioning.
 They pass close enough to listen to the jellyfish.
 They are not machine life.
 There are many eggs.
 Too many to clear by hand, ignoring how the jellyfish might respond.